★★★☆☆ Moderate / Phoenix Area:

 TRAILHEAD: South Warner Road, black canyon city DIFFICULTY: MODERATE • DISTANCE: 1.4 MILEs (2.8 Miles RT) • APPROX. TIME: 1.5-2 HOURS • ELEVATION GAIN: 232 FEET (17 STORIES) • APPROX. CALORIES BURNED: 420-476 • BEST TIME OF YEAR: OCT. – APRIL • PETS: YES • KID FRIENDLY: yes • FACILITIES: YES (no water) • FEES: none

 Hiker, Boy Playing, Aqua Fria River, Horseshoe Bend, Black Canyon Hiking Trail, Rock Spring Spur Trail, Black Canyon City, Arizona, Canyon, Phoenix Area, Water Hike,When you feel like escaping Phoenix, but don’t want to go too far, the Rock Springs Spur Trail to Aqua Fria River, is a pretty sweet option.
-Tucked into the hills behind Black Canyon City, this short access trail quickly departs civilization and enters the endlessly rolling crests and canyons of the Bradshaw Mountains.
+Tucked into the hills behind Black Canyon City, this short trail provides access to a southern portion of the 80-mile Black Canyon Trail.
+Which, in turn, soon hops across the Agua Fria River.

-Landscape, View, Hikers, Aqua Fria River, Horseshoe Bar, Beach, Rock Springs Spur Trail, Black Canyon Trail, Bradshaw Mountains, Black Canyon City, Phoenix Area, Arizona, Water HikesA wide sand and stone expanse, known as Horseshoe Bar, frames the river’s edge where it makes a tight U-turn around the canyon.
+Landscape, View, Hikers, Aqua Fria River, Horseshoe Bar, Beach, Rock Springs Spur Trail, Black Canyon Trail, Bradshaw Mountains, Black Canyon City, Phoenix Area, Arizona, Water HikesA wide sand and stone expanse, known as Horseshoe Bar, frames the river’s edge where it makes a tight U-turn around the high canyon walls.

 Young Hiker, Landscape, View, Aqua Fria River, Stepping Stones, Horseshoe Bar, Beach, Rock Springs Spur Trail, Black Canyon Trail, Bradshaw Mountains, Black Canyon City, Phoenix Area, Arizona, Water HikesThis is an awesome area to hang out.
-The creek’s cool water is refreshing, changing depth with the seasons.
-A few large shade trees are perfect to sit and relax beneath.
+The Agua Fria’s cool water is refreshing, changing depth with the seasons.
+A few large Cottonwood Trees provide shade and are perfect to sit beneath and relax.

-Landcape, View, Arizona, Bradshaw Mountains, Aqua Fria River, Horsehoe Bar, Black Canyon Hiking Trail, Black Canyon City, Phoenix Area, Water HikesIf you’re feeling ambitious, and want to hike further, cross the creek to get back onto the Black Canyon Trail.
-Hike 2.5 miles further up the surrounding hillsides, on this well defined and moderately inclined trail, to find incredible views over the twisting river.
+Landcape, View, Arizona, Bradshaw Mountains, Aqua Fria River, Horsehoe Bar, Black Canyon Hiking Trail, Black Canyon City, Phoenix Area, Water HikesIf you’re feeling ambitious, and want to hike further, continue across the creek on the Black Canyon Trail.
+Once across the river, the BCT approaches, then makes a moderate climb up, the surrounding hills.
+Incredible views over the twisting Agua Fria spread out below after 2.5 miles of additional hiking.

-Landscape, View, Mountain Biker, Arizona, Bradshaw Mountains, Black Canyon Trail, Black Canyon City, Phoenix Area, Rock Springs Spur TrailOne mile further, and the trail crests and begins its southward journey towards New River.
-If you’re unfamiliar with the BCT, it is a 62-mile trail stretching from Prescott (in the north) to New River (in the south).
-Its extreme length and perpetually winding trail make it hyper-popular with mountain bikers, who spread out along the length of the trail.
+Landscape, View, Mountain Biker, Arizona, Bradshaw Mountains, Black Canyon Trail, Black Canyon City, Phoenix Area, Rock Springs Spur TrailAfter 3.5 miles the BCT trail crests at a beautiful overlook, before heading south to New River.
+In total, the BCT stretches 80-miles, from Prescott (in the north) to New River (in the south).
+It is hyper-popular with mountain bikers, for its extreme length and perpetual curves.

 Total Nerdery